The strong closing lemma and Hamiltonian pseudo-rotations: Spectral invariants

 \section{Spectral invariants}

-We recall here the relevant aspects of the theory of (Hamiltonian) spectral invariants following Oh \cite{oh}.
-These invariants were first introduced by Viterbo \cite{viterbo92} in the Euclidean setting, by Schwarz \cite{schwarz} in the setting of aspherical symplectic manifolds (i.e. $\omega$ vanishes on $\pi_2$), and by Oh \cite{oh} on general symplectic manifolds.
+In this section we recall the definition and some relevant properties of spectral invariants following Oh \cite{oh} and Usher \cite{usher}.
+These invariants were first introduced by Viterbo \cite{viterbo92} in the Euclidean setting, by Schwarz \cite{schwarz} in the setting of aspherical symplectic manifolds (i.e. $\pi_2(M)=0$), and by Oh \cite{oh} on general symplectic manifolds.

-Let $(M,\omega)$ be a closed symplectic manifold which is rational; this means that $\omega(\pi_2(M))$ forms a discrete subgroup of $\R$.
-Examples include $\C P^n$, equipped with its standard symplectic structure, and products of spheres of equal area.
-The theory of spectral invariants yields a mapping